styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Visual indicators for connection status and last update time
 - Non-intrusive display that integrates seamlessly with the existing header

-### Raid Hunter
+#### Raid Hunter
 Advanced raid automation system for Bestiary Arena:
-- Automatically detects and joins available raids based on user preferences
-- Configurable raid map selection with regional organization
+- Automatically detects and joins available raids based on user preferences with regional organization
 - Auto-setup and autoplay integration for seamless raid execution
 - Stamina monitoring and auto-refill integration with Bestiary Automator
-- Real-time raid status monitoring with countdown timers
-- Queue system for handling multiple raids efficiently
+- Real-time raid status monitoring with countdown timers and queue system for multiple raids
-- Comprehensive settings panel for customization
+- Comprehensive settings panel for customization and raid map selection

-### RunTracker
+#### RunTracker
 Local run data tracking and storage system:
 - Automatically tracks and stores run data locally
 - Stores run history with detailed statistics